Bird Checklist Submission

 6. Once you’ve submitted your official tournament checklist, you must share it with the “GTBCStaff” account by using the “Share w/Others in Your Party” button on the Checklist page of eBird.

-- Please only share your official tournament list with “GTBCStaff” - not your scouting checklists.
+- Please only share your single official tournament checklist with “GTBCStaff”.

-- This is your final tournament day checklist and it MUST BE submitted to eBird and shared with the Birding Classic “GTBCStaff” account no later than 11:59 pm on the day after your competition day, per Birding Classic rules.
+- This is your final tournament day checklist and it MUST BE submitted to eBird and shared with the Birding Classic “GTBCStaff” account within 48 hours of your tournament day (no later than 11:59 pm two days after your competition day, per Birding Classic rules).

-7. Once you have shared your checklist with “GTBCStaff” you can hide your official list by clicking on the “Hide from eBird Output” button on the lower right-hand side of the Checklist page.
+7. Once you have shared your checklist with “GTBCStaff” you can hide your official list by clicking on the “Hide from eBird Output” button on the lower right-hand side of the Checklist page if you wish.
 This will make your checklist become ‘hidden’ from eBird output so that other teams cannot see an earlier participating team’s total.

 8. Winners will be announced at the Regional Awards Ceremonies which will be held at the end of May/beginning of June (exact date and time to be determined).